DamianS1987/newsletter_artisan/README.md

 Done.
 After following those steps you should see 'Artisan' section inside of the Wordpress panel.
 You can start creating your own themes.

 You can start from coping the code from 'nesletter_artisan/template_snippets/'.
 You should have 2 very basic themes added.

+## More information

+For more documentation go to github wiki page.